google-research/nisaba/nisaba/scripts/brahmic/README.md

     described above.

-1. Far object needs to be initialized by `.Load()` before accessing the contained FSTs; returns false, if failed.
+1. Far object needs to be initialized by `.Load()` before accessing the contained FSTs; returns `absl::OkStatus()`, if successful.

 1. Unique pointer to the FST is available through `.Fst(FST name)`.
 Example for an FST name: `Deva`.

-Please see nisaba/scripts/brahmic/far_test.cc as well to learn the usage.
+Please see `nisaba/scripts/brahmic/far_test.cc` as well to learn the usage.

 ## Python API